 Who is eligible to vote under the UOCAVA law?

-All members of the U.S. uniformed services (on active duty), including Merchant Marines, their family members and U.S. citizens residing outside the U.S.
+All U.S. active-duty service members (including Merchant Marines), their family members and U.S. citizens residing outside the U.S.

 How do I vote by absentee ballot?

 Elections are managed individually by state governments, which means there are 55 different sets of rules for absentee voting by service members, their eligible family members and overseas citizens.
 The basic steps are:

 1. You register to vote and request an absentee ballot by filling out the Federal Post Card Application, and sending it to your election office in your state of legal residence.